jewettm530/MH-Severity/README.md

 ## Current interpretation

 The current results show that behavioral questionnaires provide the strongest predictions.
 Imaging-only models perform near or below an R² of zero, and adding the current imaging representation generally does not improve behavioral models.
 Anxiety and depression are more predictable than anhedonia.
+Removing symptom-scale features did not eliminate predictive performance.

 These results do **not** establish that resting-state fMRI contains no symptom-related information.
 They show that this sample, feature representation, and modeling approach did not extract additional out-of-sample value beyond behavioral measures.